RunkaiTao/RunkaiTao.github.io/_posts/2025-08-21-research-note-monodromy-operator.md

 The important fact of Kontsevich-Soibelman (KS) operator is that, it is independent of the Coulomb branch vacuum.
 Any quantity constructed out of $\mathcal{O}(q)$ has a chance to reproduce aspects of the quantum field theory defined at the origin of moduli space.
 We expect to get Schur index of origin SCFT from $\mathcal{O}(q)$.

-One last definition is the monodromy operator $\mathcal{M}(q)$, it is related to the Kontsevich-Soibelman operator by
+One last definition is the monodromy operator $M(q)$, it is related to the Kontsevich-Soibelman operator by

 $$
 \mathcal{O}(q)=M(q)^{-1}